| Greek Name |

 Parêgoros

-PAREGORON was the spirit (daimona) of consolation, comfort and soothing words.
-She was a companion of Aphrodite, the goddess of love, and Peitho, goddess of seductive words.
+PAREGOROS was the personified spirit (daimona) of consolation, comforting and soothing words.
+She was a companion of Aphrodite, goddess of love, and Peitho, the goddess of persuasion.

 ENCYCLOPEDIA